campos-Allan/report_generator/README.md

 - **Python 3.8+**
 - **Windows OS** (due to Excel COM interface and user input simulation)
 - **Excel** installed locally
-- **SharePoint** mapped as a network folder or synced with OneDrive

 ### Python Packages